How to design an Analog voltage stabilizer using Relays and LM324 Op-Amp and NE555 Timer IC

 All the blocks are described earlier.
 In this circuit, all those blocks are attached to each other where they should be.
 There is a diode in between two consecutive comparator circuits to make them working one by one sequentially.
-Another two Op-Amp comparators are used to set the low and high voltage limit.
+Another two Op-Amp comparators are used to set the low and high voltage limits.

 Once the circuit is ready, you can fit this in a box like this with other accessories.

-Besides the control circuit and transformer, you need some other accessories for a complete voltage stabilizer.
+Besides the control circuit and transformer, you need some other accessories for a complete Analog voltage stabilizer.
 Although it is not unknown to you if you come this far, here is the list for help: